Sorsby/sky_assessment/README.md

 - Given more time I would implement some form of unit testing for the project.
 - I have observed a bug on Chrome on Mac and Edge on Windows whereby an uploaded file does not redirect immediately to the home page, on my test system running Chrome on Windows I have been unable to reproduce but given more time I would address this bug.
 For now you can just click the home button on the navbar.

+## Test Data

+Test data is located in the directory test_data/ and contains a sample .xml file which can be uploaded to the web application.

 ## Built With

 * [AngularJS](https://angularjs.org/) - The web framework used